PJC-1/node_one/README.md

 fs.writeFileSync('writeMe.txt', readMe);

 running this code will create a file named "writeMe.txt" in the same directory as the app.js filled with the context of the "readMe.txt" file.

+The asynchronous versions to these methods are readFile() and writeFile().
+The readFile() method has a third parameter that is required, it is a callback function for when it is finished reading the file.
+This callback function takes two arguments.
+The first being an error for if there is an error reading the file and the second being the data we retrived from reading the file.
+The writeFile() method still takes the same two parameters, the file you are going to write and the second being what you are going to write to the file. example:

+app.js

+var fs = require('fs');

+fs.readFile('readMe.txt', 'urf8', function(err,data){
+    fs.writeFile('writeMe.txt',data);
+})

+The above example will output the contents of the 'readMe.txt' file into a file named 'writeMe.txt' in the same directory.
+The only different is this is completely asynchronous, and would allow for other code to be ran while the operations of reading and writing the file were going on.